Going it Mostly Alone: the Publishing Path of A Perfect Blindness

-Rising Star books also get publicity through the iUniverse social media accounts, thus iUniverse risks their own online credibility on the success of the book.
+Rising Star books also get publicity through the iUniverse social media accounts.
+Thus iUniverse risks their online credibility on the success of the book.

-In addition to the book getting placement in a special Rising Star section of the iUniverse bookstore, with a Rising Star icon next to the title, iUniverse creates a marketing toolkit, which includes a sellsheet, and custom templates for business cards, bookmark and postcards.
+In addition to the book getting placement in a special Rising Star section of the iUniverse bookstore, with a Rising Star icon next to the title, iUniverse creates a marketing toolkit, which includes a sell sheets, and custom templates for business cards, bookmarks, and postcards.
 Perhaps the most importantly, at least for new writers, is that the author has continuing access to the book industry professionals to answer questions that come up regarding marketing and shepherding the book to Star status.

 Fantastic: They’re putting real resources behind the book.

-Yet, this is hardly the end of the work.
-Several more hurtles must be cleared before the book is even ready for release.
+This is hardly the end of the work.
+Several more hurdles must be cleared before the book is even ready for release.